JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-set-up-targets.md

 [//]: # (title: Set up targets for Kotlin Multiplatform)

-You can add targets when [creating a project with the Project Wizard](multiplatform-library.md).
+You can add targets when creating a project with the [project wizard](https://kmp.jetbrains.com/).
 If you need to add a target later, you can do this manually using target presets for [supported platforms](multiplatform-dsl-reference.md#targets).

 Learn more about [additional settings for targets](multiplatform-dsl-reference.md#common-target-configuration).